artsy/klimt/README.md

 - **limit**: The number of items to be returned
 - **offset**: The index of the first item to be returned
 - **dominant_color[]**: Which color to be included in the result set.
 May be included multiple times, once for each color.
-If omitted, all dominant_color will be returned.
+If omitted, all `dominant_color` values will be returned.

 An example request URL might look like: